Not Sure What To Make For Dinner? Get This FREE Easy Recipes E-book!

 0.5 tablespoons of parsley

-Ingredients For Dressing for Potato Salad:
+Ingredients For Dressing for Potato Salad

-2 tablespoons of mayonnaise
+2 tablespoons of Mayonnaise

-1 tablespoon of apple cider vinegar
+1 tablespoon of Apple Cider Vinegar

-0.5 teaspoons of Dijon mustard
+0.5 teaspoons of Dijon Mustard

-How To Make Potato Salad:
+How To Make Potato Salad

 Here is how to make potato salad.

+Wash the potatoes.
 Peel, cube and boil potatoes.
 Wait for potatoes to cool.

 Make the potato salad dressing: Peel and grate the onion.
 Add mayonnaise, cider vinegar, Dijon mustard, salt and pepper to the onion and mix.